ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 often had to set up the tests by calling methods from a sublayer, to keep it being a unit test rather than an integration test.
 E.g. if we are testing AddCheep in CheepRepository, we would check if the cheep is added using a direct query on our CheepDbContext.
-The integration tests test different parts/methods as a group and their interaction between each other.
+The integration tests test different methods or classes in groups to verify that their interactions are correct.

 The end-to-end tests are used to test entire user journeys.
 This ensures that our different components, repositories and services work together in union.
 Using playwright also tests how the user interacts with our application though the browser.